 The purpose and functions of the Executive Committee shall be those described in Article VII, Section 3 of the by-laws.
 As noted therein, the Executive Committee may exercise all powers of the Board of Directors between meetings of the Board subject to certain specifically defined limitations and the obligation to report all actions to the full Board.
 To that end, the Secretary shall keep minutes of Executive Committee meetings and shall promptly circulate them to all Board members.
 The minutes of the Executive Committee shall not be available to the membership of the Corporation, except by affirmative vote of the full Board.
-The President shall serve as chair of the Executive Committee and each other member of the Executive Committees, thus assuring that each standing committee has a direct link to the Executive Committee.
-Normally, Executive Committee members, and thus the chairs of the standing committees, shall be experienced Board members to assure continuity in the work and operation of the Board's standing committees.
+The President shall serve as chair of the Executive Committee and each other member of the Executive Committee shall chair or co-chair one of the Corporation's other standing committees, thus assuring that each standing committee has a direct link to the Executive Committee.
+Normally,

+Executive Committee members, and thus the chairs of the standing committees, shall be experienced Board members to assure continuity in the work and operation of the Board's standing committees.